-The Company does not currently expect the CFPB's rules to have a significant impact on the Bank's operations, except for higher compliance costs.
+We do not currently expect the CFPB's rules to have a significant impact on the Company's operations, except for higher compliance costs.

 ITEM 1A.
 RISK FACTORS

 In addition to the other information in this Annual Report on Form 10-K, stockholders or prospective investors should carefully consider the following risk factors: